rhedshi/minesweeper/README.md

 minesweeper
 ===========

+### How To Play

+Click on any tile to reveal whether it covers a mine.
+Long press on any tile to mark it as a possible mine.

+### Functions

 New Game: generates a new random game

-Validate: checks if all mines have been marked (long press on any tile to mark or unmark it as a mine)
+Validate: checks if all mines have been marked

 Cheat: displays where the mines are on the board